Runaway (Self song): Music video

 A music video for "Runaway" was directed by Ballard C. Boyd and released on July 11, 2014.
 The video features a band of cats playing instruments while several other cats move to the beat of the song and play with cat toys.
 Later into the video, cats are shown jumping through the air, driving a car, and being blown with hair dryers.
 It ends with a cat eating from a food bowl labeled "Runaway" and a disclaimer that no cats were harmed.
 Filmed at Plywood Pictures in Brooklyn, New York, studio personnel wore black clothing and moved the cats with gloves to successfully pantomime.
 They also created custom instruments and props to match the cats' sizes.
 After release, Mahaffey stated to Entertainment Weekly that the video's focus on cats was strategized to go viral.

 Reception

 Bob Boilen and Stephen Thompson of NPR denounced the lyrics of "Runaway" as trivial but praised its instrumental, calling it an "infectious pop-rock track".
+Patrick Rodgers of Nashville Scene similarly complimented "Runaway", calling it "bleeping, blooping, [and] characteristically catchy".
 Lyndsey Parker of Rolling Stone described the song as a memorable comeback, likening its music video to Keyboard Cat and ranking it at number 10 on a list of the top 20 music videos of 2014.
-Patrick Rodgers of Nashville Scene similarly praised "Runaway", calling it "bleeping, blooping, [and] characteristically catchy".
+Gerald Dih of AudioPhix lauded its dance energy and improved production from Self's earlier discography, highlighting its "punchy, retro, radio-friendly" style.
 On July 29, 2014, "Runaway" was featured as the iTunes Single of the Week.